arangodb/docs/site/content/arangosync/_index.md

 <br/>As with any distributed system some attention is needed to monitor its operation
 and keep it secure (e.g. certificate & password rotation).

-In the event of an outage of the master cluster, user intervention is required to either bring the master back up or to decide on making a slave cluster the new master.
-There is no automatic failover as slave clusters lag behind the master because of network latency etc. and resuming operation with the state of a slave cluster can therefore result in the loss of recent writes.
-How much can be lost largely depends on the data rate of the master cluster and the delay between the master and the slaves.
-Slaves will typically be behind the master by a couple of seconds or minutes.
+In the event of an outage of the leader cluster, user intervention is required to either bring the leader back up or to decide on making a follower cluster the new leader.
+There is no automatic failover as follower clusters lag behind the leader because of network latency etc. and resuming operation with the state of a follower cluster can therefore result in the loss of recent writes.
+How much can be lost largely depends on the data rate of the leader cluster and the delay between the leader and the follower clusters.
+Followers will typically be behind the leader by a couple of seconds or minutes.

 Once configured, _ArangoSync_ will replicate both **structure and data** of an **entire cluster**.
 This means that there is no need to make additional configuration